 For me, this space is perfect for pants on a hangar.
 This means that I can pack several pairs of pants here, and use the main suitcase area for tops and other items.
 It’s well defined, organized and efficient.
 Extra items like shoes can to into my Patagonia carry on.
 And I am keeping my clothing color palette of grey, beige and black which gives me a great deal of wardrobe flexibility across numerous seasons.
 As I travel I continue to discard clothes that don’t work and occasionally (rarely!) add something that does.

-My travel ensemble (for air travel) comes down to just three items that I can carry, lift and transport:
+My travel ensemble (for air travel) comes down to just three items that I can carry, lift and transport.
+For the moment, this is my best luggage for travel.
+I expect it to change over time, but for the moment:

 which can be either carried on and stowed overhead or checked.